vmware-archive/dispatch/docs/_specs/lang-pack/lang-pack.md

 - The language runtime and its standard library — usually installed as a system package
 - Function adapter — a simple HTTP server implementing Function Runtime API (see below)
+- Dockerfile template to install system and runtime dependency packages
 - Dockerfile template to build the function image

+At image build time, image-manager would use the Dockerfile template to install system and runtime dependencies.

 At function image building phase, function-manager would extract the template files from the base-image and render them using the function source code and metadata.
 The resulting Dockerfile are used to build the function image.